4.12 Evaluation of Faculty

 • Evaluates the performance of the candidate and drafts a recommendation with justifications.
 A copy of the recommendation is provided to the candidate.

 • Before forwarding to the next level of review, the planning unit and/or school committee will offer the faculty member the opportunity to respond either in writing or in a meeting, or both.
-The candidate will have a minimum of three working days from the receipt of the recommendation to accept or decline this opportunity.
+The candidate will have three working days from the receipt of the recommendation to accept or decline this opportunity.

 • Following the responses, if they occur, the committee will consider whether to amend its recommendation.
 If it has been amended, the revised recommendation will be provided to the candidate.